cedadev/jasmin-workshop/exercises/ex11/README.md

 1. Is there a limit on the number of parallel tasks an MPI job can have?
 1. What is the MPI implementation supported on JASMIN?
 1. Is it possible to run an MPI binary that was compiled on a different system?
-1. What is the difference between an MPI code and a code that uses MPI IO only?
 1. How to find out about the MPI libray that the code was compiled against?
 1. What type of storage is suitable for pararallel MPI IO?
 1. Can I run a Python script in parallel using MPI4py?